 Registration with the California Department of Consumer Affairs, Bureau of Automotive Repairs.
+Other Standard (specify):

 Providers shall be competent to meet applicable standards of installation, repair, and maintenance of vehicle adaptations and shall also be authorized by the manufacturer to install, repair, and maintain such systems where possible.